idea-fasoc/OpenFASOC/openfasoc/generators/gdsfactory-gen/tapeout_and_RL/README.md

   --cload CLOAD         run simulation with load capacitance units=pico Farads --noparasitics        specify that parasitics should be removed when simulating --output_second_stage
-                        measure relevant sim metrics at the output of the second stage rather than output of third stage
+                        measure relevant sim metrics at the output of the second stage rather than output of third stage --no_lvt              do not place any low threshold voltage transistors.
+  --PDK_ROOT PDK_ROOT   path to the sky130 PDK library
 ```

 ## create_opamp_matrix mode